DimonSmart/MazeGenerator/README.md

 - `Maze`: Represents the maze structure with methods for wall creation and query.
 - `Cell`: Basic unit in a maze implementing the ICell interface.
 - `MazeBuilder<T>`: Generic builder class for constructing mazes with specific characteristics and algorithms.
-- `MazePathFinder`: Static class providing pathfinding functionality within the maze using wave propagation.
+- `MazePathFinder`: Class providing pathfinding functionality within the maze using wave propagation.
 - `IMazePlotter`: Interface for plotting elements like walls and passages within the maze, synchronously or asynchronously.

 ## Usage